 Peace of Mind in experience

-I have long since pulled this verse apart, and share it today because it blesses my heart every time.
+I have long since pulled this verse apart, and share it because it blesses my heart every time.
 Isaiah writes it to Judah, who are about to be taken into captivity by the nation of Babylon.
 A promise is given in anticipation of a scary and challenging time for the people of Judah.
-There is no way that they could have anticipated the implications of the future in their own lives, much like this past year and season has been in our lives with Covid.
+There is no way that they could have anticipated the implications of the future in their own lives, much like we could not have anticipated what Covid did in our lives. or it’s aftermath.
 No-one can predict what the next few years will bring us.

 The verse starts with ‘He will keep’ which I understand to be God’s part and “mind is stayed on Him” is my part.
 God’s part is written in a continuous tense and implies a daily provision.
 What is being described here, is a habit of the mind, which is continuously rewarded by the Lord.
 It is a promise, an assurance we can count on, just as we know that one plus one, is two.